camille-7/Documents/product-reccomendations.md

 <h3>Last updated: 08/02/2024, work in progress</h3>

 **Disclaimer:** This is a list curated by one person, me.
-These are products I feel perform the best for their respective pricepoint, and not necessarily the right option for you.
+These are products I feel well at their respective pricepoints, and not necessarily the right option for you.
 Measurements, online reviews and opinions of others are not substitutes for trying things for yourself. **This is not in any particular order, just products I find to be decent at their respective prices**

 <h2>Headphones</h2>